coffeeandcodee/Tech211/Week 3/README.md

 Both structs and classes are data structures that exhibit abstraction and encapsulation.

+Structs are quite similar to Classes.
+However, two key differences.
 Structs are VALUE TYPES.
 They are passed BY VALUE (i.e are copied) and live on stack Structs CANNOT INHERIT.
 Cannot be inherited from and can't inherit anything.

+The "new" keyword can be used to instantiate a struct, however being a value type, it isn't necessary.

 int is actually an example of a struct.